-Results from MD simulations of water interactions at the talc surfaces show the significant differences in hydration of these surfaces, as seen in the snapshots of water molecules near the basal plane surface and the edge surface of talc presented in Figure 6.
+Results from MD simulations of water interactions at the talc surfaces show the significant differences in hydration of these surfaces as seen in the snapshots of water molecules near the basal plane surface and the edge surface of talc presented in Figure 5.
 It is clear that, when interacting with the basal plane, there exists a gap between the water phase and the talc, reflecting the dominance of the so-called "excluded volume" or "hard wall" effect for this system [28, 29].
-This is due to the absence of specific hydrogen bonding donor and/or acceptor sites on the basal plane of talc, and the weak interaction between water molecules and the basal plane.
+This is due to the absence of specific hydrogen bonding donor and/or acceptor sites on the basal plane of talc and the week interaction between water molecules and the basal plane.

-Figure 6 - MD simulation snap shots of equilibrated water at tale surfaces.
-Figure A shows the structure of water at the (001) basal plan, Figure B and C reveal the water structures at tale edges orthogonal to the (001) plane.
-The large dark grey balls represent the oxygen atoms in the tale mineral, and the small dark grey balls represent the water oxygen.
-The large white balls are silicon atoms, large light grey balls are magnesium atoms, and small white balls are water hydrogen atoms
+Figure 7a shows the structure of water at the (001) basal plan, Figures 7b and 7c reveal the water structures at the talc edges orthogonal to the (001) plane.
+The large dark grey balls represent the oxygen atoms in the talc mineral and the small dark grey balls represent the water oxygen.
+The large white balls are silicon atoms, the large light grey balls are magnesium atoms and small white balls are water hydrogen atoms.

 The relatively weak water/talc interaction on the molecular scale is the origin of the macroscopic hydrophobic character of talc.
-In contrast, water molecules are tightly bonded with atoms on the edge surface of talc, indicated by the close contact between the water phase and the edge surface as seen in Figure 6B and 6C.
+In contrast, water molecules are tightly bonded with atoms on the edge surface of talc indicated by the close contact between the water phase and the edge surface as seen in Figure 7b and 7c.
 The existence of electron donor/acceptor sites at the edge facilitates the formation of strong hydrogen bonds and wetting of the hydrophilic edges.

-The water density distribution functions along normals to the talc surfaces are plotted in Figure 7A and 7B for basal plane and edge surface respectively.
+The water density distribution functions along normals to the talc surfaces are plotted in Figures 8a and 8b for the basal plane and edge surface respectively.
 As expected, due to the natural hydrophobicity of the talc basal plane, water molecules are expelled from the surface.
-Similarly to previous reports in the literature [30, 31], the primary water density peak is located at about 3.1 Å away from the surface, a distance which is significantly larger than the distance between hydrogen bonded water/water molecules, approximately 2.8 Å [32-37].
-This observation reveals the weak interaction between water molecules and talc basal plane.
+Similarly to previous reports in the literature [30,31], the primary water density peak is located at about 3.1 Å away from the surface, a distance which is significantly larger than the distance between the hydrogen bonded water/water molecules, approximately 2.8 Å [32-37].
+This observation reveals the weak interaction between the water molecules and talc basal plane.
 On the other hand, water molecules interact strongly with atoms at the edge of the talc crystal as indicated by the small distance between water molecules and the talc edge.
-Also, due to the complex structure of the talc edge, some water molecules can even be accommodated into the top layer of the crystal lattice, as indicated by the noticeable zero-distance water density.
+Also, due to the complex structure of the talc edge, some water molecules can even be accommodated into the top layer of the crystal lattice as indicated by the noticeable zero distance water density.
 The complexity of the edge surface explains the more complicated peaks of the water density distribution function as well.